Kusadasi (October 2019, including Ephesus):

 Day by day summary of our activities in Nerja:

 Saturday 18th May: Walks to town and to Aguilar Viaduct, as outlined in text (5km altogether).

-Sunday 19th: Rio Chillar walk along river into Regional Forest Park (8km).
+Sunday 19th: Rio Chillar walk along river into Regional Forest Park and back (8km).
 Monday 20th:

 Took crowded bus to Fragilliana - attractive historical hillside